22080331/REPORT--GROUP-9/README.md

  +  Level of technology popularity: The higher the rate of people accessing the internet and using smart devices, the greater the demand for online shopping.

-- Socio-cultural factors:
+-Socio-cultural factors:
  + Consumer preferences: Each region has different cultures, customs, and practices, leading to differences in consumer preferences.
  + Shopping habits: Some regions have a tradition of shopping directly at stores, while others are accustomed to online shopping.
  + Age and gender: Different population structures between states will lead to differences in needs and shopping behaviors.

--	Market and competition factors:
+-Market and competition factors:
   + Presence of e-commerce platforms: Large e-commerce platforms often focus on investing in potential markets, creating competition and promoting growth.
   + Promotion and marketing policies: Effective promotion and marketing programs will attract customers and increase sales.